 - 2. The Annual Employee Offence Declaration (AOD).
 You will be sent an email in the spring to update your AOD, but you can go on the TDSB website and do this earlier. - 3.
 Ontario College of Teachers You have to renew with the OCT by April 15th.
 The current fee is \$200.
 If you renew after April 15 a penalty is charged.
 You do this on your own.
-The TDSB does not deduct the fee from your pay-slip. - 4.
+The TDSB does not deduct the fee from your pay-slip for non-contract teachers. - 4.
 Compliance training courses.
-Your are required as an employee to complete any required These are found in My Path on the TDSB website. - The TDSB only contacts its employees via the TDSB email system.
+Your are required as an employee to complete any required These are found in My Path on the TDSB website.
+LTOs are not compensated for this.
+Daily OTs may be compensated. - The TDSB only contacts its employees via the TDSB email system.
 Check regularly. - The OTBU only conducts union-related business using non-TDSB emails.
 Make sure the OTBU D12 has a non-TDSB email for you.
 TDSB emails are NOT private.